simpsonm09/simpsonm09/README.md

 <p>I'd love to talk about any of the projects on this Github.</p>

 <p>
-I also have two projects from my Tech Elevator certification that are private for Academic Integrity reasons but I can share with prospective employers.
+I also have two projects from my Tech Elevator certification that are private for Academic Integrity / Legal reasons so I am unable to share the code but I can still speak about them.
 These include:

 <ol>
 <li>Virtual Vending Machine - Mod 1 Capstone</li>